 - Alcohol is not your friend if you are trying to lose belly fat.

 - You may be able to drink in moderation but make no mistake, it will stop weight loss and even cause weight gain.

-- Alcohol will increase your cravings and appetite (you get the ‘munchies’).
+- Drinking alcohol will increase your cravings and appetite (you get the 'munchies').